TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 - **Reload (3 STA):** This action can only be performed once per round.
 - **Free (6 STA):** Generally, free actions occur for free, but if you would like to perform the same free action multiple times in a round, you must spend 6 **STA**.

+### Free Actions

+- Make a mental check of some sort
+- Pickup a light item from the ground
+- Sheathe one weapon and draw another

 ## Attacks

 When you attack with magic or a weapon, you roll dice and add ability scores or bonuses.
 The sum is reduced by a relevant defense stat and the result is the damage.
 If the damage is 0 or less, then the attack is a miss, otherwise it's a hit.
 If an ability says it deals damage instead of an attack, then there is no attack roll.